Ubspy/Robotics-Tutorial/readme.md

 ```
 Before I end this section, I'd like to point out where I put the if statement, I put them after `userInput` was assigned, and before it printed.
 If I put there if statement after the print, then the number would still be negative.
 While yes, at the end of the program the numbers would no longer be negative, the unfortunate part is we'd print before we changed them back to positive.

+While we're here, I would like to talk about something called `scope`. `Scope` is just a way of saying where a variable is still accessible.
+For example, our variable `userInput` is in the `scope` of the main function.
+Therefore, it can be accessed from anywhere within the main function.
+Let's say for some reason we define the `userInput` variable inside of the `if statement`.
+The `scope` would no longer be in all of the main function, it would only be in that `if statement`.
+Meaning that you could only access them inside that `if statement`.
+This is something to keep in mind when coding.
+A good rule of thumb is that if you create a variable inside an area with curly brackets (`{}`), you can't access them outside of those brackets.

 ## Else if statements
 I'm going to give you a quick idea for a program, I want you to tell me is a variable `motorSpeed` (for right now just make this from console input) is positive, negative, or zero.
 This on a robot would correspond to if the robot is moving forward, backward, or isn't moving at all.
 You don't need to write it, this isn't a full exercise, but I encourage you to practice.